 The learning and teaching strategy is designed to:

 Provide a critical understanding of the links between inorganic and organic chemistry though the topic of organometallic chemistry and homogeneous catalysis.
 Encourage learners to apply their knowledge to solve problems in synthesis and structure elucidation.
-Discuss aspects of inorganic materials chemistry at the forefront of current research.

 The learning and teaching methods include:

-- 2 hours revision classes
+- Revision classes

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.